 Seaweed isn’t just decoration — it’s shelter, food, and protection.

-Sea lettuce forms bright green sheets in calmer pools
+Sea lettuce forms bright green sheets in calmer pools.
+Coralline algae gives rocks a pink, crunchy coating.

 Together, they create layers of habitat just like a woodland.